 Because the Dolby Vision toolset is enabled (see part 1 in this series for more information on enabling the tools), you get a new type of XML that can be exported.
 In the Save As Type pulldown, choose the option for Dolby Vision XML.
 This XML is specifically formatted for Dolby Vision.

-In Part 3: Dolby Professional Tools, Mezzanine File Creation & Deliverables
+Coming Up In Part 3: Dolby Professional Tools, Mezzanine File Creation & Deliverables

 You’ve done your HDR grade, made SDR trims with the Dolby Vision toolset and rendered out a Tiff sequence and Dobly Vision XML.
 That’s it, right?